oisdk/site/posts/2018-03-12-countdown.markdown

 In other words, it's a fundamentally stateful process.
 We need to mutate some mapping when we haven't seen the argument before.

 Using laziness, though, we can emulate the same behavior purely.
 Instead of mutating the mapping on function calls, we fill the whole thing at the beginning, and then index into it.
 As long as the mapping is lazy, it'll only evaluate the function calls when they're needed.
-We could use lists as our mapping to the natural numbers[^fib]:
+We could use lists as our mapping to the natural numbers:

 ```haskell
 fibs = 0 : 1 : map fib [2..]
 fib n = fibs !! (n-1) + fibs !! (n-2)
 ```

-[^fib]: There are of course better ways to memoize the fibonacci function.
-My personal favourite is:

-    ```haskell
-    fib n = fix ((:) 0 . scanl (+) 1) !! n
-    ```

-In this basic form, it's worth pointing out the tradeoffs: obviously there's a memory cost, as we have to store previous results.
-Also, though, every memoized call has to pay the price of the lookup time in whatever mapping structure we're using.
-Finally, this approach will only allow us to memoize function calls with an argument that can be used as the index to some mapping: it needs to be hashable, or comparable, etc.
+The benefit here is that we avoid the extra work of redundant calls.
+However, we pay for the speedup in three ways:

+(@space) Space: we need to take up memory space storing the cached solutions.
+(@indexing) Indexing: while we no longer have to pay for the expensive recursive calls, we *do* now have to pay for indexing into the data structure.
+In this example, we're paying linear time to index into the list.
+(@generality) Generality: the memoization is tied directly to the argument type to the function.
+We need to be able to use the argument to our memoized function as an index into some data structure.
+While a lot of argument types admit some type of indexing (whether they're `Hashable`{.haskell}, `Ord`{.haskell}, etc.), some don't, and we can't memoize those using this technique.

+We're going to look at a technique that allow us to somewhat mitigate @indexing and @generality above, using something called a *nexus*.

 ## Nexuses

-First, let's take a quick diversion to another interesting technique that will give us another way to memoize.

-To construct a binary tree full of $n$ nodes, it seems like you might have to perform (at least) $n$ operations.
-However, in a pure language, if we know that two branches in the tree are going to be the same, we can construct just one branch, and have the other point to it.
-Because no mutation will occur, the difference should be unobservable: except for performance.
-This is called constructing a nexus.

-As described in @bird_functional_2003, we can use this idea to do perform fast memoization.
-The idea is that we'll make a nexus in the *call graph* of our recursive function.
-Taking Fibonacci again:
+The standard technique of memoization is focused on the arguments to the function, creating a concrete representation of them in memory to map to the results.
+Using nexuses, as described in @bird_functional_2003, we'll instead focus on the function itself, creating a concrete representation of its call graph in memory.
+Here's the call graph of Fibonacci:

 ```haskell
                                             ┌fib(1)=1